ibrianoz/Network-Research/README.md

-# RASAT - Remote Anonymized Security Audit Tool
+# Network-Research
 ---
 ## 📖 Executive Summary

-The **Remote Anonymized Security Audit Tool (RASAT)** is a comprehensive Bash-based security framework designed to automate the initial phases of network penetration testing while strictly maintaining operational security (OpSec).
+The **Network-Research** is a comprehensive Bash-based security framework designed to automate the initial phases of network penetration testing while strictly maintaining operational security (OpSec).

 Unlike standard scanners that run locally, this tool establishes a secure SSH connection to a remote server and uses it as a **pivot point** to scan targets.
 All control traffic is routed through the **Tor network** using **NIPE**, ensuring the auditor's true location remains obfuscated.